 An independent Review Panel does not have the power to direct a governing body to reinstate an excluded pupil.
-However, where the panel decides that the governing body's decision is flawed, it can direct the governing body to reconsider its decision and an additional payment of £4,000 is expected from the school to the local authority to contribute towards the costs of providing alternative provision.
+However, where the panel decides that the governing body's decision is flawed, it can direct the governing body to reconsider its decision.